Bisimulation for quantum processes: Conclusions and further work

-Another interesting direction worthy of being researched is to expand the application scope of qCCS to model and analyze the $security$ $properties$ of quantum cryptographic systems.
+Another interesting direction worth researching is to expand the application scope of qCCS to model and analyze the $security$ $properties$ of quantum cryptographic systems.
 By introducing cryptographic primitives, such as constructors for encryption and decryption, into pi-calculus, the Spi calculus \cite{AG97} has been very successful in cryptographic protocol analysis.
 We believe that a similar extension of our qCCS will provide tools for analyzing quantum cryptographic protocols such as BB84 quantum key distribution protocol.